 Like we did with SiteGround, we set up a dummy account, loaded it with content, and measured the average speed of DreamHost.
 The average TTFB (Time To First Byte) was 461mms.
 Again, much lower than the optimum 200mms, but much higher than the industry average.
 We tested the average load speed and it appears that DreamHost takes about 728mms to load.
 Again, not award-winning speed, but considerably higher than the industry average.

-VERDICT; Both web hosts posted decent speed.
+Both web hosts posted decent speed.
 However, we must have a winner and strictly looking at the data, SiteGround is faster than DreamHost.
-We don’t think that you’ll have speed problems with any of these web hosts, though.
+We do not think that you will have speed problems with any of these web hosts, though.

 What’s the major job of a Web host?
 Keeping your website reachable, or “up” at all times, of course.
 Unfortunately, no Web host can accomplish that.
 But they can try to keep your website accessible 99.99% of the time, and a Web host that can consistently deliver on this is better than a Web host that cannot.